yhs666/mc-docs.zh-cn/articles/media-services/media-services-protect-with-aes128.md

             if (tokenRestriction && !String.IsNullOrEmpty(tokenTemplateString))
             {
                 // Deserializes a string containing an Xml representation of a TokenRestrictionTemplate
                 // back into a TokenRestrictionTemplate class instance.
                 TokenRestrictionTemplate tokenTemplate =
                     TokenRestrictionTemplateSerializer.Deserialize(tokenTemplateString);

                 // Generate a test token based on the data in the given TokenRestrictionTemplate.
                 // Note, you need to pass the key id Guid because we specified
                 // TokenClaim.ContentKeyIdentifierClaim in during the creation of TokenRestrictionTemplate.
                 Guid rawkey = EncryptionUtils.GetKeyIdAsGuid(key.Id);

                 //The GenerateTestToken method returns the token without the word “Bearer” in front
-            //so you have to add it in front of the token string. string testToken = TokenRestrictionTemplateSerializer.GenerateTestToken(tokenTemplate, null, rawkey);
+                //so you have to add it in front of the token string. string testToken = TokenRestrictionTemplateSerializer.GenerateTestToken(tokenTemplate, null, rawkey, DateTime.UtcNow.AddDays(365));

                 Console.WriteLine("The authorization token is:\nBearer {0}", testToken);
                 Console.WriteLine();
             }

             // You can use the bit.ly/aesplayer Flash player to test the URL